The Arts at PACS

 Performing Arts Opportunities

-During the 2019-2020 school year, we want to add a Senior Showcase for visual and performing arts.
-We also want to expand our performance locations for students throughout our community, such as the Kallet Theatre and South Park.
+During the 2020-21 school year, we want to add a Senior Showcase for visual and performing arts.
+As guidlines allow, we also want to expand our performance locations for students throughout our community, such as the Kallet Theatre and South Park.

 Pulaski has always had a high rate of participation in performing arts and we hope to continue to achieve that level of participation.
 Our goal this year is to expose every sixth grade student to band and chorus in hopes they will want to participate throughout their middle and high school careers.